abhigoud2212/fullstack-nanodegree-vm/vagrant/catalog/README.md

 If successful, you should see a message **added menu items!**

-### Run finalproject.py by following to see the website at http://localhost:5000
+### Run finalproject.py and goto http://localhost:5000 to see the website
 `$ python finalproject.py`